zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     This code creates the Semantic Kernel agent with access to the **LogFilePlugin**.
 This plugin allows the agent to read the log file contents.

-    Now let's create the second agent, which will respnd to issues and perform DevOps operations to resolve them.
+    Now let's create the second agent, which will respond to issues and perform DevOps operations to resolve them.

 1. At the top of the code file, take a moment to observe the **DEVOPS_ASSISTANT_INSTRUCTIONS** string.
 These are the instructions you'll provide to the new DevOps assistant agent.